-The ARB meets on the fourth Thursday of each month.
-Applications received by noon on the previous Monday are reviewed the following Thursday.
+The ARB meets on the fourth Thursday of each month, unless otherwise stated.
+Applications must be submitted noon Monday prior to the ARB meeting.

-Owners may obtain, at cost, copies of drawings of their residence by submitting a request to the ARB.
+Owners may obtain, at cost, copies of drawings of their residence by submitting a request to the ARB by phone or in person.

 Yes.
-We issue a permit.
+We may issue a permit.
 Location, size, and color must be submitted in writing to the ARB for approval.
+See ARB Guidelines.

 Yes.
 Any tree 3 inches or larger in diameter (measured at 2 feet above the ground) requires a permit from the ARB before it can be removed.
 There are times when a tree appears to be dead but is just temporarily dormant.
 The ARB Administrator or ARB Landscape Consultant will determine if the tree is dead or dormant.